Plant Problem Lab

 Check timing

-Drooping after repotting, after a heat wave, or after moving to a cold window changes the likely cause.
+Drooping after repotting, after a heat wave, or after moving to a cold window changes what you should check first.

 Know the plant